maziac/z80dismblr/Readme.md

 This example shows 4 roots.
 Why is this?
 1. SNA_LBL_MAIN_START_A660 is the address from the SNA file.
 Since no other code parts reference (jumps to) it, it is a root.
 Here truly the program starts.
 2. INTRPT1 is the interrupt that is called 50 times per second on the Spectrum.
 Normally z80dismblr cannot find interrupts because it uses a CFG analysis and if no location refers to the interrupt z80dismblr cannot see it.
-So you would have to manually set the interrupt address via an argument to z80dimblr ("--codelabel address").
-In this case however the "-tr" option was used and so z80dismblr could additionally analyse the traces and find the interrupt by itself.
+So you would have to manually set the interrupt address via an argument to z80dismblr ("--codelabel address").
+In this case however the "-tr" option was used and so z80dismblr could additionally analyze the traces and find the interrupt by itself.
 3. INTRPT2: This in fact is the real interrupt location.
 Here a simple "JP INTERPT1" could be found.
 The reason why z80dismblr did not draw any lines from here is: it is self-modifying code.
-The binary that z80dismblr analysed simply contains 3 "NOP" operations.
+The binary that z80dismblr analyzed simply contains 3 "NOP" operations.
 Thus there is no label.
 The jump operation and the jump location is written by executing the code.
 But since z80dismblr doesn't do a dynamic analysis it cannot see the these values.
 4. SUB007: This looks strange.
 And indeed, this helped me to find an error in the assembler program.
 It was hard to find but in the end the code boiled down to the very simple:
 ~~~
 711D: